XelaNull/docker-centos7-torrentflux-b4rt/README.md

 If you just want standalone Torrentflux-b4rt package, please see: <https://github.com/XelaNull/torrentflux-b4rt-php7>

-This Dockerfile provides a single container that provides an entire instance of Torrentflux-b4rt, already pre-configured with what I think are optimal settings for use on a seedbox.
-There is only a single pre-requisite for using this: docker
+This Dockerfile provides a single container image that provides an entire instance of Torrentflux-b4rt, already pre-configured with what I think are optimal settings for use on a seedbox.
+There is only a single pre-requisite for using this: **docker**

 The goal of this project is to provide a single Dockerfile that will create a Docker container that is comprised of: